 What is the biggest supercluster?

 Gamma-ray bursts are thought to be a good indication of where huge masses of stuff lie in the universe, because big stars tend to congregate in dense areas.
-The first survey showed gamma rays particularly concentrated about 10 billion light-years away in the direction of the Hercules and Corona Borealis constellations.
+The first survey showed gamma-rays particularly concentrated about 10 billion light-years away in the direction of the Hercules and Corona Borealis constellations.

-But it's a puzzle as to just how that big structure actually came to be.
+But it's a puzzle as to just how that big structure came to be.
 A 2013 article from Discovery News (a partner site to Space.com) pointed out that this structure appeared to go against a principle of cosmology, or how the universe formed and evolved.
 Specifically, this principle says that matter should be uniform when seen at a large enough scale.
 The cluster, however, is not uniform.

 "I would have thought this structure was too big to exist.
 Even as a coauthor, I still have my doubts," Jon Hakkila, an astronomy researcher at the College of Charleston in South Carolina, said in a 2014 press release.
-He said there is a very small chance the researchers saw a random number of gamma-rays in that location, but it is far less than one in 100.
+He said there was a very small chance the researchers saw a random number of gamma-rays in that location, but it is far less than one in 100.

-"Thus we believe that the structure exists," he added.
+"Thus, we believe that the structure exists," he added.
 "There are other structures that appear to violate universal homogeneity: the Sloan Great Wall and the Huge Large Quasar Group ... are two.
 Thus, there may very well be others, and some could indeed be bigger.
 Only time will tell."